crystalinnee/Trianthology-EN-Sugoi/README.md

-This is currently non-functional, this is for my own personal experimentation and lives up to no quality standards whatsoever
+This is currently non-functional (works but crashes early in the game due to words wrapping past the screen), this is for my own personal experimentation and lives up to no quality standards whatsoever

  Quick and dirty full patch for the 07th Expansion Game "Trianthology" based on [the repo this is forked from](https://github.com/bTuberBilly/Trianthology-EN).
 Game scripts extracted using the python tools here then translated using [Sugoi Toolkit](https://sugoitoolkit.com/)'s Offline file translator.